 Before he became a movie director, he went on a tour in Asia that resulted in a visit to the S.B. studio.
 If any such influence of his on S.B. had occurred then it would have to be convincing international distributors and Western film companies that professionalism doesn’t affect the profit in the many ways which you are thinking of.
 The martial arts genre shares many similarities with the horror genre despite the lack of crossover movies, so it wouldn’t be a stretch to describe the studio as a house of horrors.

 The studio’s partnership with a South Korean company named Shin Productions allowed it to conduct location scouting and shooting near Seoul, where (unlike Hong Kong) open land and cheap labour were abundant.
 For example, The Last Woman of Shang (1964) involved over 5000 local extras.
 Co-production with Thai, Vietnamese, Filipino and Indonesian film companies enabled S.B. to evade all kinds of anti-Chinese film laws in these nations.
 In doing so, markets were opened.
 It certainly helped that there would be different versions (not just languages but leading stars).
 As for the budgets of S.B. movies in general, budgets were no higher than 700,000 or 800,000 dollars in H.K. currency.
-It wouldn’t be a stretch to say that the budgets were about as big as any given Hollywood TV series that was being filmed in any given era.
+It wouldn’t be a stretch to say that the budgets were about as big as any given Hollywood TV series before the eighties.

 S.B. were the best at test screenings, because they used to run theme nights where the audience can only be one gender.
 The women’s screenings were the most successful.
 It was easy to snare hundreds with the promise of being able to snag female products that were endorsements.
 Typical promotions would include a negligee fashion show or a cosmetic expert giving free facials and make-up.
 Men’s screenings resulted in contests happening in the form of arm wrestling and drinking competitions where the loser still got to have a free drink (as did the rest of the demographic).
 As off-kilter as this sounds, these deals happened much like how anything is organized in Hollywood – interpersonal relations between line producers, entertainment lawyers, executive producers, talent agents and business affairs executives.